-Benjamin Hebbert has more than fifteen years of experience as an increasingly respected authority on stringed instruments.
+Benjamin Hebbert has more than twenty years of experience as an increasingly respected authority on stringed instruments, and has been running his well-established studio in Central London for several years.
 Since training as an instrument maker in the 1990s, he has worked for a variety of violin shops and auction houses, museums and teaching establishments in London and abroad including a period as European Specialist Head of Sale at Christie’s in London and New York.

 I take pride in my consultancy service, by which I get to understand my client as a musician before sourcing a shortlist of instruments best suited to their needs and using my exceptional contacts throughout the industry to narrow the field and find the most suitable instruments on the market.